crs4/seal/docs/prq_index.rst

 Min number of known bases
 ---------------------------

-Property name:  ``bl.prq.min-bases-per-read``
+Property name:  ``seal.prq.min-bases-per-read``

 Reads output from the sequencing machine often contain bases that could not be read.
 Reads with too few known bases are undesirable, so PairReadsQSeq can filter them.
 By default, if neither read in a pair has at least 30 known bases the pair is dropped.
-You can override this setting by setting the ``bl.prq.min-bases-per-read`` property to your desired value.
+You can override this setting by setting the ``seal.prq.min-bases-per-read`` property to your desired value.
 For instance, to require 15 known bases::

-  bin/prq -D bl.prq.min-bases-per-read=15 /user/me/qseq_data /user/me/prq_data
+  bin/prq -D seal.prq.min-bases-per-read=15 /user/me/qseq_data /user/me/prq_data

 **To disable this feature** specify a minimum known base threshold of 0.